jsb58p/CS-441---Programming-assignment-1/README.md

 ## Results of Prompt 9

--Fix For Integer Output: Iteration 1
+- Fix For Integer Output: Iteration 1

     (define (function1 bool)
       (if integer